 Back to that Tuesday morning…

-Kathy called her sister and got the phone number for me for me to call.
+Kathy called her sister and got the phone number for me to call.
 I figured what did I have to lose?
 Any other day I might have just put it on the backburner but I think after the incidences that morning I was far more open to trying something new.

-I left a message for Anna, the trainer and anxiously awaited her return call not knowing at all what to expect.
+I left a message for Anna, the trainer, and anxiously awaited her return call not knowing at all what to expect.

 When she called me back she explained the program a little but also told me she didn’t have time to add Frisbee to her “client” list.
 She was currently providing security detail to our Mayor.
 She told me she would have Emilio, who I believe is the coordinator, boss, etc, call me.